-This recipe came about from not having a whole heck of a lot in the house.
-When I first started making this it was going to be French Onion soup as all I thought I had was onions and some leftover beef stock.
-While the onions were doing their thing on the stove, I started rooting around and I found fresh ginger, lemongrass, a lime, some beef flank, soba noodles, and edamame.
-All of a sudden this dish was about to become something more interesting.
-I love when pantry items become extra special.
+This recipe came about from not having a lot of options in the pantry or freezer.
+When I first started making this recipe, it was going to be French Onion soup as all I thought I had was onions and leftover beef stock.
+While the onions were doing their thing on the stove, I started rooting around and was happy to find fresh ginger, lemongrass, a lime, beef flank, soba noodles, and edamame.
+All of a sudden this meal was about to become more interesting.
+I love when pantry items become extra special, don’t you?

 Not bad for being a dish made from the remnants of an empty cupboard.
 I would have make “old mother Hubbard” proud!

 1/2 yellow onion, thinly sliced